-2.2 Indirect finance to the small (manufacturing as well as service) enterprises sector will include credit to:
+2.2 Indirect finance to the micro and small (manufacturing as well as service) enterprises sector will include credit to:

-- 2.2.1 Persons involved in assisting the decentralised sector in the supply of inputs to and marketing of outputs of artisans, village and cottage industries. - 2.2.2 Advances to cooperatives of producers in the decentralised sector viz. artisans village and cottage industries. - 2.2.3 Existing investments as on March 31, 2007, made by banks in special bonds issued by NABARD with the objective of financing exclusively non-farm sector may be classified as indirect finance to Small Enterprises sector till the date of maturity of such bonds or March 31, 2010, whichever is earlier.
-Investments in such special bonds made subsequent to March 31, 2007 will, however, not be eligible for such classification. - 2.2.4 The deposits placed with SIDBI by foreign banks, having offices in India, on account of non-achievement of priority sector lending targets/sub-targets and outstanding as on April 30, 2007 would be eligible for classification as indirect finance to Small Enterprises sector till the date of maturity of such deposits or March 31, 2010, whichever is earlier. - 2.2.5 Loans granted by banks to NBFCs for on-lending to small and micro enterprises (manufacturing as well as service).
+- 2.2.1 Persons involved in assisting the decentralised sector in the supply of inputs to and marketing of outputs of artisans, village and cottage industries. - 2.2.2 Advances to cooperatives of producers in the decentralised sector viz. artisans village and cottage industries. - 2.2.3 Loans granted by banks to NBFCs for on-lending to micro and small enterprises (manufacturing as well as service).